mochaaP/hugo-shortcode-mdi/README.md

 MIT.
 See `LICENSE` for more details.

-Material Design Icons belongs to [@Templarian](https://github.com/templarian/).
-I DO NOT OWN THESE ICONS.
+Material Design Icons belongs to [@Templarian](https://github.com/templarian/) and Google, licensed under SIL.